Posted on

 The most common symptoms of heat stroke to be aware of are excessive panting and drooling as dogs produce extra saliva when they need to cool down quickly.
 They may also vomit and /or have diarrhea.
 Your dog might lie down frequently and unexpectedly if they need a break.
 It might be unusually clumsy, stumble or even have a seizure.
 They might have a racing heartbeat.
 Watch out for these symptoms and take them into the shade for a rest and a drink.
 If they collapse, seek help from a vet immediately.

-What to do if you think your Service Dog or Emotional Support Animal has heat stroke:
+What to do if you think your Service Dog has heat stroke:

 • Act quickly